Light-Wizzard/WeBookClient/README.md

 I am posting this only so I can get the Travis and AppVeyor Builds to work.

-Currently it works somewhat, and missing a lot of features, it currently does not talk with the WeBookServer.
+Currently it works somewhat, and missing a lot of features, currently Chat talks with the WeBookServer.

 ## Downloads